DevVertix/USA-largest-companies-by-revenue/README.md

-# Largest companies in the USA
+# USA largest companies by revenue

 This project involves web scraping Wikipedia to gather data on the top 100 largest companies in the USA by revenue, followed by cleaning and analyzing the dataset using Python/PowerBI.